pacmacro/pm-server-spring/CONTRIBUTING.md

 ## Deployment Pipeline

 When a change is pushed to GitHub, two processes are triggered and run concurrently.
 A [Docker image](https://hub.docker.com/r/pacmacro/pm-server) is built and a [Travis CI](travis-ci.org/pacmacro/pm-server) build is run.
 If the Travis CI build passes all tests, then Heroku will build the WAR file, deploy it to a Heroku dyno, and spin up the server at [this URL](http://pacmacro.herokuapp.com/).

+## Design Decisions

+* _Request_ classes (e.g. `LocationRequest`) are designed as String containers for a specific HTTP request body.
+The String for each field in the request body is parsed into a specific value by the `ValidationUtils` class.
+_Response_ classes (e.g. `GameStateResponse`) are designed as Java object containers for a specific HTTP response body.
+Values such as enums are directly assigned to the class members, which are automatically parsed into a response body by Jackson.